Worthy Bonds Review: Earn 5% Fixed Interest from Day 1

 - Worthy Causes Program

-You may earn more money in the stock market, through real estate investing, or with other alternative investments.
+You may earn more money in the stock market, bond investments, real estate investing, or with other alternative investments.
 But those investments may come with more risk too.

-While your funds aren’t FDIC-insured, Worthy Bonds are registered with the U.S. Securities and Exchange Commission (SEC).
+While your funds are without FDIC insurance, Worthy Bonds are registered with the U.S. Securities and Exchange Commission (SEC).

 You don’t have to be an accredited investor.
 Any 18-year-old in the US can invest in them for just $10.